tnebooks/10th-science/questions/science/structural-organisation-of-animals/mammals.md

 ---
 choices:
-   - "Cold blooded"
-   - "Warm blooded"
-   - "Poikilothermic"
+  - Cold blooded
-   - "All the above"
+  - All the above
-answer:
+answers:
+  - Poikilothermic
-  - "Warm blooded"
+  - Warm blooded
-explanation:
+explanation: ''
 ---

 Mammals are ______________